Media Monitoring: The Ultimate Guide

 3. Risk mitigation

-No organization is immune from risk; it’s a fact of doing business.
-But whereas understanding and mitigating potential risk is usually the responsibility of several internal departments, hiring a media monitoring provider can centralize the workload by:
+Understanding and mitigating potential risk is usually the responsibility of several internal departments; hiring a media monitoring provider can centralize the workload by:

-- Keeping an eye on what competitors are saying to the market, and, in turn, what market perception is of them
+• Keeping an eye on what competitors are saying to the market and, in turn, what market perception is of them

 4. Evaluating your efforts

-There comes a time in every professional’s life when they need to take a good, hard look at the work they do and assess their performance.
+There comes a time in every professional’s life when they need to take a good, hard look at their work and objectively assess their performance.
+Because if what you’re

-Because if what you’re doing isn’t working, your boss/clients are going to want to see a change.
+doing isn’t working, your boss or clients—or both—are going to want to see a change.

 5. Identifying journalists and influencers for outreach